mastong/quizCreator/README.md

 A simple web application to manage "quizzes".

-A quiz is a list of questions that can be used in another application
+A quiz is a list of questions that can be used in another application (available soon...)

 A question is, at minimum: